How To Save Costs On Your Primary School Budget: 10 Money Saving Ideas To Take To Your School Business Manager

-The sad truth is that saving money is hard; schools are facing some of the steepest cuts since the 1970s.
+The sad truth is that schools are facing some of the steepest cuts since the 1970s.
 Headteachers are having to do more with less, and standards are getting tougher.

 Assess contracts for in school

 Undoubtedly you already know procurement is a big one.
 To save money, every school should be reviewing their contracts at least annually.
 Consider having a regular agenda item at senior leadership management meetings to look over the finances and performance against budget.
 Focus on the most important contracts such as cleaning, catering, insurance, and electricity and zoom in.

 You should always keep a close eye on when contracts come up for renewal and be wary that renew automatically and then tie you in for lengthy periods.
 Also think about whether contracts are still fit for purpose or serve the needs of your school.